 I opted for the chat, in order to give you some nice screenshots.

-- ❌ If you want your employees to enjoy access without controlling their actions on the platform, the enterprise offering won’t be for you.
+- ❌ If you want your employees to enjoy access without controlling their actions on the platform, the enterprise plan won’t be for you.

 - 💲 The price is higher, because you are offered to “drive” the projects by highlighting some videos, something you can do without going through the platform, by communicating internally.

-- ✅ If you want to add LinkedIn’s virtual learning to the list of benefits your company offers to employees, LinkedIn Learning is still a very interesting platform full of potential, with or without management courses.
+- If you want to add LinkedIn’s virtual learning to the list of benefits your company offers to employees, LinkedIn Learning is still a very useful platform full of potential, with or without management courses.

 It’s all a matter of priority, budget, and goals. 🎯